 White Oak Seedlings can be Planted in Acidic or Alkaline Soil

 White Oak seedlings are native to North America on the eastern side.
 The Latin name for this majestic tree is "Quercus Alba."
 This tree can be planted in either acidic or alkaline soil and likes it when its soil is damp.
 The White Oak is known for the shade that it provides, and on occasion, the canopy that it sprouts can be as complete as the tree is tall!
 At maturity, the White Oak can be anywhere from 70-100 feet high with a width of 40 - 50 feet!

 White Oak Seedlings are known for their Shade Production

 Likewise, this tree is in no hurry to sprout up.
-Most White Oak's grow less than one foot a year, but once they hit maturity, these big beautiful trees can live for hundreds of years.
+Most White Oak's grow less than one foot a year, but these big beautiful trees can live for hundreds of years once they hit maturity.
 Not only is the White Oak known for its shade, but it also has its unique beauty.
-In the springtime, these trees can sprout beautiful flowers, and in the autumn the leaves turn a vibrant hue of red that cannot be found on any other tree.
+In the springtime, these trees can sprout beautiful flowers, and in the autumn, the leaves turn a vibrant hue of red that you cannot find on any other tree.

 White Oak Seedlings have been around for centuries, giving beauty, providing shade, and providing food for those animals that enjoy it.

 White Oak Seedlings Ships as Bare Root W